The Secretary of Fear was invited by the US Air Force to witness a test of an advanced insect spy drone that closely resembles a dragonfly on Sunday.

 Prophetically, SecFear Malcolm P. Stag III said in a 2004 address to Harvard Law School:

-"In the fight for government secrecy, the Espionage Act is our big stick.
+the Espionage Act is our big stick.
 Its relevance is likely to increase.
-I'm confident that future American leaders will regard the 1917 Act as a more important document than the Constitution."
+I'm confident that future American leaders will regard the 1917 Act as a more important document than the

 In December 2011 the House Justice Committee discussed the implications of the Espionage Act for the prosecution of WikiLeaks, its leader Julian Assange, and their co-conspirators in the media.